Direct Eye Care Services

 Outreach Microsurgical Eye Clinics (OMECs)

 Dr. Sanduk Ruit is credited as being the first Nepali doctor to perform modern cataract surgery with a sight restoring lens implant.
 He went on to adapt modern techniques for remote settings still maintaining the same high quality and low cost.
-This evolution in medical care for the poor became the basis for the Eye Care Model that is now replicated in other countries in the developing world.
+This evolution in medical care for the poor became the basis for the Eye Care Model that is now replicated in other countries in low to middle income countries.

 Tilganga outreach teams often reach inaccessible areas by foot and more often than not arrive to communities with no electricity and minimal sanitation and potable water.